Ultraverse: A System-Centric Framework for Efficient What-If Analysis for Database-Intensive Web Applications: Related Work

-\para{Attack Recovery:} CRIU-MR~\cite{217569} recovers a malware-infected Linux container by selectively removing malware during checkpoint restoration.
-ChromePic~\cite{DBLP:conf/ndss/VadrevuLLRLP17} replays browser attacks by transparently logging the user's page navigation activities and reconstructing the logs for forensics.
-RegexNet~\cite{DBLP:conf/sp/BaiWZCJ21} identifies malicious DoS attacks of sending expensive regular expression requests to the server, and recovers the server by isolating requests containing the identified attack signatures.
-However, the prior works do not address how to selectively undo the damages on the server's persistent database, both efficiently and correctly from application semantics.
-Warp~\cite{warp} and Rail~\cite{rail} selectively remove problematic user request(s) or patch the server's code and reconstruct the server's state based on that.
-However, all these techniques require replaying the heavy browsers ($\sim$500MB per instance) during their replay phase, which is not scalable for large services that have more than even 1M users or 1M transactions to replay.
-On the other hand, \ultraverse's strength lies in its supreme efficiency and scalability: \ultraverse uses \textit{pTemplate} and \textit{Apper} to represent each webpage as compact SQL code, and replaying a web service's history only requires replaying these SQL queries, which is faster and lighter-weight.
-Further, the prior arts do not have novel database techniques that reduce the number of replay queries, such as \ultraverse's column-wise query dependency analysis, advanced row-wise query clustering, and hash jumper.
+\para{Attack Recovery:} Several methods have been developed to recover from attacks.
+CRIU-MR~\cite{criu-mr} recovers a malware-infected Linux container by selectively removing malware during checkpoint restoration.
+ChromePic~\cite{chromepic} replays browser attacks by transparently logging the user's page navigation activities and reconstructing the logs for forensics.
+RegexNet~\cite{regexnet} identifies malicious DoS attacks of sending expensive regular expression requests to the server, and recovers the server by isolating requests containing the identified attack signatures.
+However, the prior works do not address how to retroactively undo the damages on the server's persistent database, both efficiently and correctly from application semantics.
+Warp~\cite{warp} and Rail~\cite{rail} selectively remove problematic user request(s) or patch the server's code and reconstruct the server's state accordingly.
+However, these techniques require replaying the heavy browsers ($\sim$100MB per instance) during their replay phase, which is not scalable for large services that have a large number of users or transactions (e.g., $\geq$ 10M) to replay.
+On the other hand, \ultraverse's strength lies in its scalable efficiency: \ultraverse transpiles the application code into the equivalent SQL \texttt{PROCEDURE} which contains only the minimally required SQL queries (affecting the database's state), whose \textit{what-if} replay is faster and lighter-weight.
+Further, \ultraverse proposes that novel DBMS-level optimization techniques: column-wise \& row-wise query dependency analysis and Hash-jumper. \looseness=-1